microsoft/fhir-proxy/scripts/Readme.md

 ## Step 2.  createProxyServiceClient.bash
-Please review the Setup steps above and that you are in the Azure Cloud Shell (Bash Environment) from Step 1.
+Please review the Setup steps above and make sure that you are in the Azure Cloud Shell (Bash Environment) from Step 1.

 Ensure that you are in the proper directory
 ```azurecli-interactive